Laurie is a passionate writer, filmmaker and creative collaborator.IMDB Profile

 The video of her first script for the City of L.A. was nominated for an Emmy.
 Many of the subsequent videos made from her educational and corporate scripts won the Telly, the Aegis, the Golden Cine Eagle and more.
 She completed a series of interactive assignments for the National Museum of the U.S. Army, scheduled to open in 2017: WWII Soldiers’ Stories (three in Europe, three in the Pacific); Army Combat Team (twelve D-Day soldier stories and seven D-Day topic scripts), Revolutionary War Soldier Stories and Revolutionary War Battles.

 Laurie is dedicated to helping and inspiring other writers.
 She is the co-editor of the popular writing exercise anthologies Now Write!
 Screenwriting, Now Write!
 Mysteries, and sole editor of the new Now Write!
 Science Fiction, Fantasy, and Horror, all published by Tarcher/Penguin (see NowWrite.net).
 She has been the telecon host for International Screenwriters’ Association for over 2-1/2 years.

 One of Laurie’s personal missions as a writer is to share stories of women in history from a present-day vantage point that offers a more complete and accurate view, free of the filter of past-time prejudices.

 To that end she has written her own spec re-visioning of the Lizzie Borden story, an epic about an Empress of ancient Rome, and a comedy/drama about the invention of the brassiere in 1923 (ABC… D).
-She is currently adapting 3 historical novels by Jeane Slone into a TV pilot, War Gals: Unsung American Heroines of WWII.
+She recently adapted 3 historical novels by Jeane Slone into a TV pilot, War Gals: Unsung American Heroines of WWII.

 Her empowering book for girls is Witch Littles: Magic In The Garden.